2013 Kanda Sasti Festival

 According Kanda Puranam, once three asuras Soorapadman, Singamugasuran and Tharakasuran were causing great troubles to the celestial Devas.
 To destroy them Lord Shanmuga took avatar form from the third eye of Lord Shiva.
 Lord Muruga accepted the vel ayutham (spear weapon) from Goddess Parvati and proceeded along with Virapagu Devar and other devas to Tiruchendur to fight Soorapadman and his demon army.

 During war Lord Muruga transformed Singhamugasuram as vahana of Goddess Shakti.
 Soorapadman after fighting tried to escape by hiding himself as a mango tree in the seabed.
 Lord Muruga split the mango tree and converted one half as peacock vahana and other half as 'ceval' or rooster banner.

 After giving peruvazhvu (great blessing) to the asuras, Lord Muruga freed the devas.
 The destruction of three asuras symbolises the destruction of anavam (ego), kanmam and maya (illusion).

 On the day of Soorasamharam, more than 5,00,000 devotees will throng the seashore temple at Tiruchendur.
 The events leading to destruction of three asuras by Lord Muruga will be enacted on the seashore.
 After the destruction of Soorapadman, abhishekam will be held for the mirror image of Lord Shanmuga.
 Then Lord Muruga will perform puja to Lord Shiva.
 The next day celestial wedding between Lord Muruga and Goddess Teyvanai and Goddess Valli will be performed.

-For more pictures of Kanda Sashti, go to Kanda Sashti Surasamharam photo gallery by Christa Neuenhofer.
+For more pictures of Kanda Sasti, go to Kanda Sasti Surasamharam photo gallery by Christa Neuenhofer.